Taurus continues to level up its offerings, and the Taurus 856 Executive Grade Revolver nails it — at a price point well under $1000.

 Most of the offending gun models that sullied Taurus’ reputation — along with the company’s executive teams which decided to build those guns as cheaply as possible — are gone.
 Taurus has revamped its manufacturing processes, its quality control and materials selection, and has introduced some outstanding new pistols like the G3 and GX4 to compete with and even outperform more expensive models.
 The company also opened a new U.S. facility in Bainbridge, Georgia.

 Named in honor of Taurus’ classic Model 85 revolver, the 856 Executive Grade is a six-shot .38 Special +P revolver with a three-inch barrel and stainless-steel construction.
-The barrel and underlug are machined as one piece, and so the lines of the metal flow gracefully along the barrel.
+The barrel and underlug are machined as one piece.
+And the lines of the metal flow gracefully along the barrel.
 The hammer spur has been removed, making this a true double-action revolver.
 The sights are a rear notch that is machined into the frame and a black blade front sight.
 All the metalwork receives a polished satin finish; checkered hardwood grips are standard.

 All that hand-fitting and attention to detail results in a revolver that operates with the precision of a fine timepiece.
-The chambers are chamfered for easy loading, and the coil spring design results in a smooth, even, predictable trigger pull.
+The chambers are easy-loading, and the coil spring design results in a smooth, even, predictable trigger pull.
 856 Executive Grade guns don’t show any machine marks, lockup is smooth and precise and there is just enough forward weight to properly balance the gun for slow, sustained, aimed shots.
 The grip fills the hand, the checkering keeps the gun planted, and even with relatively hot defensive rounds this gun remains manageable in hand.

 With an overall length of 7.5-inches, a width of 1.4-inches and an unloaded weight of 25-ounces, the 856 Executive Grade is a bit outsized for carry, but it will certainly do the job—especially if it’s concealed under medium-weight clothing.
 It also makes a great home defense revolver.